CypherVerseLabs/cyengine/README.md

 Cyengine is the standard for building immersive 3D experiences on the web — just as HTML, CSS, and JavaScript form the foundation for 2D content, Cyengine enables a seamless approach to 3D storytelling.

 Designed with creators in mind, Cyengine abstracts away the technical complexities of cross-device compatibility, file structure, and rendering setup.
-This allows developers and artists to focus on what matters most: crafting powerful, interactive narratives and virtual worlds.
+This allows developers and creators to focus on what matters most: crafting powerful, interactive narratives and virtual worlds.

-Consumption is optimized for simplicity, and content creation is structured around storytelling.
-Whether you're building an immersive art piece, a social 3D space, or an interactive brand experience, Cyengine gives you the tools to bring it to life — fast.

-Cyengine is actively maintained by CypherVerseLabs, a YC-backed startup pioneering tools for visually building 3D websites and environments.
-CypherVerse itself is fully built on Cyengine, demonstrating its flexibility, performance, and creator-first philosophy.

 ## Quick Start